Keesiu/meta-kaggle/README.md

     ├───visualization
     └───__pycache__
 ```

+### Include raw data "meta-kaggle-2016"
+The raw data is essentially the kaggle meta data from 2016.
+Its data set "meta-kaggle-2016" needs to be placed into the folder `data/raw'.
+Note, that this kaggle dataset is not available on Kaggle's webpage anymore, since a newer version (Meta Kaggle 2.0) was published (see: https://www.kaggle.com/kaggle/meta-kaggle/data).

 ### Create a suitable environment
 In order to create a suitable environment with the correct dependencies, use the yaml-file `environment.yaml`.
 I recommend using Anaconda as an envrionment manager.
 There, simply use `conda env create -f environment.yaml` to copy my setup (see: https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
 Afterwards, activate it with `activate meta-kaggle`.